 Simpson is one of five consultants in the Equip Design Integration Group, which delivers the D2B program on behalf of the Government.
 A former National President of the Design Institute of Australia and Professor of Design at Swinburne University, Simpson founded a design consultancy in 1975 that expanded into 12 offices in the Asia Pacific region.
 His partners include Ray Labone, a brand identity specialist, Peter Hawthornthwaite, an industrial design specialist, and Andrew Jones and Andrew Murrowood, both specialists in business strategy and growth.
 Together, the Equip team represents 185 years in accumulated design and business experience.

-Modelled on New Zealand's 'Success By Design' program and implemented over an intensive 12-month period, D2B requires a huge transformational change from its participants.
+Modelled on New Zealand's 'Better By Design' program and implemented over an intensive 12-month period, D2B requires a huge transformational change from its participants.

 "The companies that have been through the program have learned that they need to take a holistic view about how design can help them to deliver products or services that are best in their category in the world," Roger explains.
 "They're often aiming to be competitive and they have elements of this holistic thinking in place but they don't have it aligned right across the company, so you might have excellent products but a poor brand or no brand story; you might have excellent marketing but you've got no business strategy; you might have a company that's only looking at the Australian market place and isn't looking at the global market place – even if these companies are not going to export, they've got to be able to compete with imported products and services."